jploskonka/code4000/README.md

 ![success setup output](./success-setup2.jpg)

-Please note that codeceptjs documentation is run on `localhost` at port `3000` so please make sure that there’s no any other application using it.
+Please note that codeceptjs documentation is run on `localhost` at port `3000` and todoMVC application on port `8080` so please make sure there’re no other applications using those ports.